ing-bank/rokku/README.md

 > * change ROKKU_KEYCLOAK_URL in the docker-compose.yml
 > * change the ranger.plugin.s3.policy.rest.url in ranger-s3-security.xml

-if you want to use atlas or notifications before running `sbt run` set `kafka` and `zookeeper` as a host name in `/etc/hosts`:
+if you want to use notifications before running `sbt run` set `kafka` and `zookeeper` as a host name in `/etc/hosts`:
 ```
 127.0.0.1   localhost kafka zookeeper
 ```
-thanks to that you will be able to write lineage to kafka.
+thanks to that you will be able to write events to kafka.

 ## Proxy as docker image